tarwn/lessthandot-hugo/blogs/content/posts/2012-05-29-copying-buckets-with-the-amazon-s3-api.md

 }
 ```

 Note that the delete happens inline instead of in a separate method as with the copies.
-This is because it wasn&#8217;t reusable, and because the act of deleting the items changes the collection.
+This is because it wasn't reusable, and because the act of deleting the items changes the collection.
 As a result it seemed cleaner to just do it inline.

 This is really all there is to it.
 Hopefully copying buckets in this manner is something that finds its way into the REST API for S3 at some point, but in the meantime this process seems to be working pretty well.
 It is not the prettiest code, but it runs reasonably fast for our smallish buckets, and I think it is doing a good job minimizing what our customer has to pay for the service each month.
-It was interesting working on this problem, because it forced thinking about the problem in terms of Amazon&#8217;s pricing structure (though because Amazon doesn&#8217;t charge for data transfer within s3 regions it really becomes the same as thinking in terms of minimizing http requests).
-This kind of thing isn&#8217;t always a driver of implementation so it was a nice mental exercise.
+It was interesting working on this problem, because it forced thinking about the problem in terms of Amazon's pricing structure (though because Amazon doesn't charge for data transfer within s3 regions it really becomes the same as thinking in terms of minimizing http requests).
+This kind of thing isn't always a driver of implementation so it was a nice mental exercise.
 Now we just have to hope they never change their pricing structure 😉

  [1]: http://docs.amazonwebservices.com/AmazonS3/latest/API/RESTBucketOps.html
  [2]: http://aws.amazon.com/s3/pricing/